Acts 7:54-60

 “When they heard these things they were cut to the heart, and they gnashed at him with their teeth.”
 Acts 7:54

 Stephen was a “waiter of tables” [Acts 6:2-5], filled with the Holy Spirit and a tongue of fire.
 What is it that he said to them?
 “They” were the Jewish rulers whom Stephen was speaking to in the name of Jesus Christ.
 The things they heard are described in the posts on Acts 7:1-53.
-On top of that, Stephen said to them, “You stiff-necked and uncircumcised in heart and ears!
-You always resist the Holy Spirit; as your fathers did, so do you.”
-Acts 7:51 They were offended and extremely infuriated with Stephen.

-Today’s culture, which is global, do not want to hear that they are sinners in need of forgiveness for their unbelief.
-They shut the Holy Spirit out of their spirit and soul as they live for the beast that infiltrates their spirit and soul to give them what to speak, do, feel, and think.
-They become infuriated to be told that they are stubborn, not cleansed in their attitudes, and hostile to Holy Spirit.
+Today’s culture, which is global, does not want to hear that they are sinners in need of forgiveness for their unbelief.
+They shut the Holy Spirit out of their spirit and soul as they live for the beast that infiltrates their spirit to give them what to speak, do, feel, and think.
+They become infuriated to be told that they are stubborn, not cleansed in their attitudes, and hostile to the presence of the Holy Spirit.
 They despise the name of Jesus Christ and His Gospel.
 They are those who serve the beast who is, “…enraged with the woman, and he went to make war with the rest of her offspring, who keep the commandments of God and have the testimony of Jesus Christ.’”
 Revelation 12:17

 As followers of Jesus Christ, sanctification is a process that cleanses our spirit and attitudes from being greatly offended and being extremely infuriated to the point of acting out aggressively towards others.
 This cleansing is Holiness working in us and can only happen by being receptive to the Holy Spirit, who is given by Jesus Christ.
-The Jewish rulers were definitely stubborn against the Holy Spirit as they harbored malicious and hostile feelings towards others, especially those who spoke in the name of Jesus.
+The Jewish rulers were definitely stubborn against the Holy Spirit as they harbored malicious, hostile, and murderous feelings towards others, especially those who spoke in the name of Jesus.

 Stephen calls on God to forgive his persecutors.

 The ministry of Salvation is impossible without Holiness because without the Holy Spirit, we would never have it in our heart to give people the time of day if they did us wrong.
 Without Holiness, our Lord Jesus would never have given His life on the Cross for a world of sinners.
-Our Lord Jesus died for us while we were still sinners and He died for those who were stoning Stephen while they were in the act, “God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.”
-Romans 5:8 Jesus did not come to destroy but to save.

 Every day, those of today’s culture finds a way to afflict belief in God, to make it difficult to live for Jesus Christ, and to fight against the presence of the Holy Spirit.
 And every day we must be ready to share our born-again experience, which is the Gospel of Christ written on our heart.
 Every day we must live in Holiness, by the process of sanctification, to be able to forgive those who afflict us over and over again.
 The day we stop forgiving is the day grudges set in, the Holy Spirit is grieved, sanctification stops, and the life of Holiness is wounded with conflict.
 A forgiving heart separates us from the ways of an unforgiving, corrupt, and lawless world filled with antagonism.